igor725/cserver/README.md

 # cserver
 Another Minecraft Classic server in C. Not well written, but it may be useful for someone.
 The server MAY have many security holes.
 Use carefully!
+The goal of this project: create a stable, customizable and future-rich multiplatform Minecraft Classic server with a minimal dependencies count.
 ![atom_2021-08-08_08-14-18](https://user-images.githubusercontent.com/40758030/128621626-65725e58-561f-4cee-bbdb-fdf69c17b9a2.png)